nodetool-ai/nodetool/README.md

 ## Architecture 🏗️

-NodeTool's architecture is designed for flexibility and scalability, enabling smooth integration with platforms like OpenAI, Hugging Face, Anthropic, Ollama, and ComfyUI.
+NodeTool's architecture is designed to be flexible and extensible.

 ```mermaid
 graph TD